 Comunidad Inti Wara Yassi (CIWY) is a Bolivian NGO, made up of a team of committed Bolivian and international professionals and volunteers.
 Founded in 1992, CIWY was the pioneer of the environmental movement in Bolivia and is recognised nationally and internationally for founding Rescue Centres dedicated to the rehabilitation of wildlife.
 CIWY currently manages three Wildlife Rescue Centres: Parque Machia (Cochabamba), Parque Ambue Ari (Santa Cruz) and Parque Jacj Cuisi (Rurrernabaque, north of La Paz).
 Each Centre offers refuge to wild animals rescued from trafficking, offering them a better quality of life.

-Jacj Cuisi is home to 3 pumas (Puma concolor) at the moment.
+At the moment, Jacj Cuisi is home to 3 pumas (Puma concolor); Ambue Ari is home to over 70 animals of more than 20 species, including 25 felines; Machia is home to over 500 animals of more than 30 different species, including 1 puma (Puma concolor).
 The work here includes feeding the cats, cleaning the cages, providing enrichment for them and the general maintenance of the area.
 Some of the cats are walked through the jungle on cords.
 You will also be in charge of the volunteers in your area.

 The role requires autonomy and organization in carrying out the daily routine, which involves cleaning, preparing food, checking the animals and overseeing the volunteers’ work.
 The coordinator must have a strong level of teamwork, responsibility and initiative.
 The main goal is that the animals receive the best possible care and attention in the most efficient way possible.